satan004/Exercise-_Algorithm/README.md

 ```
 ## Exercise 8
 ### **Find** Minimum number in the list
+- loop helps you find the smallest number in a list by comparing each element to a reference minimum
 ```Python
 # @Minimum number
 arr = [10, 40, 20, 4, 3]